Akshay116/Taskit/readme.md

 #to do app
-# ad task category and delte function
+# add task  task category and priority and delete function
-# using mongo node ejs
+# Using mongo node ejs

 #scroll task item to see ccategory and priority

 # desktop first design later added css for mobile view

-#to use :
+To use :
 1)  npm install
 2) npm start